Young Speechmaker Contest

 Want to know more and to enter?

-Read the competition rules and criteria.
+Read the competition rules and criteria

-Complete the application form.
+Complete the online application form

 Get in touch with your local sponsoring Lions Club.